^

 Helps identify bacteria found in urine (in the presence of bacteriuria).

-There is an increase in the content of cylinders, leukocytes and erythrocytes.
+An increase in the content of cylinders, leukocytes and erythrocytes is noted.

-It allows to determine the hyperisostenuria and oliguria, characteristic for the nephrotic symptom complex.
+Allows to determine hyperisosthenuria and oliguria, characteristic of the nephrotic symptom complex.

 Oliguria and impaired glomerular filtration are noted.

-Proteinuria is determined during a general urine test: the amount of protein usually exceeds 3.5 g / day.
-Urinary fluid is turbid, which serves as additional evidence of the presence in it of protein, pathogenic microorganisms, fats, mucus.
+Proteinuria is determined during a general urine analysis: the amount of protein usually exceeds 3.5 g/day.
+The urine is cloudy, which serves as additional evidence of the presence of protein, pathogenic microorganisms, fats, and mucus.

 Instrumental diagnostics includes: